 The full Council meets about eleven times a year to deliver speedy and transparent decisions, supported by appropriate committees.
 Council and Committee meetings are open to the public and are either held in the Village Hall or the Council Room, details of which can be found on the meetings page.
-The Council is made up of 13 members, 3 of whom represent Liss Forest, and is elected every four years.
+The Council is made up of 13 members, 3 of whom represent Liss Forest, members are elected by the parish every four years.
 The Councillors are unpaid volunteers and anyone in or connected with the village can put themselves forward for election.
 They are responsible for the work of the Parish Council and also champion the village in dealing with the other tiers of local government and other outside bodies.

-The constitutional position of the Parish Council is established primarily by the Local Government Act 1972 and other related legislation which set out its own powers and duties.
+The constitutional position of the Parish Council is established primarily by the Local Government Act 1972 and other related legislation, which set out its own powers and duties.
 The procedures of the Parish Council are then detailed in its Standing Orders, Financial Regulations and other governance documents.

 The Parish Council is responsible for the maintenance of the Village Hall, the Liss Pavilion, the Newman Collard recreation ground, West Liss recreation ground, Liss Forest recreation ground, including the provision of play equipment on these areas, numerous allotments and a section of the Riverside Railway Walk (the remainder is maintained by East Hants District Council and Countryside Volunteers).